VinayM1/Fake-News-Detector-Streamlit-App/README.md

 Punctuation & Number Removal: Symbols (e.g., !, ?, ,), numbers, and other non-alphabetic characters are stripped away.
 This focuses the analysis purely on the linguistic content.

-Stop Word Filtering: Common, high-frequency words in the English language (e.g., "is," "a," "and," "the," "of") typically carry little discriminative meaning for classification.
+Stop Word Filtering: Common, high-frequency words in the English language (e.g., "is," "a," and "the") typically carry little discriminative meaning for classification.
 These "stop words" are efficiently identified and removed, allowing the model to focus on more informative keywords.

 Lemmatization: Words are reduced to their base or dictionary form (their "lemma").
 For instance, "running," "ran," and "runs" all become "run."
 This process standardizes vocabulary, reduces redundancy, and improves the model's ability to generalize across different word forms.